mungg/OneRuler/README.md

 ## 🕵️‍♀️ Trouble Shooting

-*  If data generation takes too much time, it could be:
+* If data generation is taking too long, check these common issues:
-   1. If you are running the NIAH task, running Stanza on CPU takes longer!
-We recommend using GPU for data generation for the NIAH task.
+   1. For NIAH tasks: `Stanza` runs much slower on CPU.
+Using a GPU will significantly speed up data generation.
-   2. There are issues in the code (wrong path or errors), but `prepare.py` uses `subprocess`, so it sometimes gets stuck without giving an error.
-If you want to make sure, you can debug the task code directly via the printed command.
+   2. The process might be silently stuck due to code issues.
+Since `prepare.py` uses `subprocess`, errors don't always show up.
+To troubleshoot, try running the printed command directly for better error visibility.